-- Face painting except a small school logo, mascot or initials not to exceed 2 square inches in size - Yelling, booing or heckling an official's decision - Costumes, except for school mascots - Artificial noise makers like air-horns, cowbells, clappers, megaphones and drums - Laser pointers - Throwing things into or out of the crowd - Bringing basketballs into the facility; Playing basketball during half-time or between games - Re-entry into the gym once you leave - Entry after the end of the third quarter.
+- Face painting (except a small school logo, mascot or initials not to exceed 2 square inches in size) - Yelling, booing or heckling an official's decision - Costumes, except for school mascots - Artificial noise makers like air-horns, cowbells, clappers, megaphones and drums - Laser pointers - Throwing things into or out of the crowd - Bringing basketballs into the facility; Playing basketball during half-time or between games - Entry after the end of the third quarter.
 Doors will close at the end of the third quarter.

-School personnel are authorized to eject any spectator who displays inappropriate behavior at any time
+School personnel are authorized to eject any spectator who displays inappropriate behavior at any time.